mi-mai/crygcoin-wallet-electron/README.md

-## WalletShell - GUI wallet for TurtleCoin.
+## WalletShell - GUI wallet for CryGCoin.

 ![WalletShell Screens](https://i.imgur.com/41Ujq0S.gif "WalletShell Screens")

+This is a GUI wallet for TurtleCoin made using Electron, this means it's written in JavaScript, HTML and CSS.

+It is meant to be able to work on Windows, Linux and MacOS, however so far we've only been able to test it on Linux & Windows.

 ### Features:

-This wallet contains the basic functions required to manage your TurtleCoin assets:
+This wallet contains the basic functions required to manage your CryGCoin assets:

 * Wallet creation:
   * Create new wallet.